-Oil paintings may be from recollections of places visited.
+Images may be from recollections of places visited.
 Other times, paintings develop.
-Not copying from photographs.
-Although, sometimes a photograph is used as a starting point, then rearrangement and additions to this are undertaken.
-As a consequence upon completion, an oil artwork may have a familiarity to the viewer of somewhere recognisable, yet not quite being the same.
+Sometimes a photograph may be used as a starting point, then re-arrangement/additions to this are undertaken.
+As a consequence, once completed, the artwork may have a familiarity of somewhere recognisable, yet not quite being the same.

 Briefly...
-London born, travelling to New Zealand when young with my parents.
-Am told was always drawing with my mother's lipstick on everything from the age of two.
-However, simply did not enjoy what was taught in school with art when in New Zealand and stopped completely.
+London born, travelled to New Zealand when young with family.
+Told was always drawing with my mother's lipstick on everything from the age of two.
+However, did nothing with art until working in a corporate environment as personal assistant to ceo's in various countries around the globe.

 Oil paintings are intended to take viewers to a world of peace and tranquility, long past - to a world away from today's exceedingly fast and complex environment, to a time prior to the intrusion of man.
 Undertaken in a more traditional manner, with many layers applied, each layer needs to dry, prior to applying the next, consequently taking days to dry dependant upon thickness or colour of paint.
 Palette knives may also be used.